-Rahman (2010) and Huda (2006) further argue that the impolite behaviour from the police creates a fear amongst the general population, therefore, they do not wish to cooperate with the police.
+Rahman (2010) and Huda (2006) further argue that the impolite behaviour from the police creates a fear amongst the general population; therefore, they do not wish to cooperate with the police.
 The police appear to be reluctant to engage fairly during arrests, interrogation, and investigation (Rahman and Hossain, 2014).
 It is prominent practice in Bangladesh that police officers perform corruption by misusing their power, taking bribes, adopting misuse of resources and negligence of duty (Ahmad, 2005).
 This leads to more suffering for the victims because of this reputation it has been observed in many cases that witnesses have not come forward because no one wants to deal with the police.
 Moreover, the majority of victims feel it is better to suffer in silence rather than to report a crime.
 This is raising the number of domestic violence cases together with those of murder and acid crimes in Bangladesh.
 In the series of studies carried out by Kashem (2005), they argued that in general people in Bangladesh are dissatisfied with police work and 80 to 85% of Bangladeshi citizens rate the police’s work as inadequate.
-Furthermore, Zaman (1999) argues that the discriminatory attitude towards women starts from the day they were born and this leads to legitimate the violence against them in the name of culture and tradition, for example, one of my interviewee Nasima mentioned in the interview and I quote “Our culture always protects the men and blame women for everything.
+Furthermore, Zaman (1999) argues that the discriminatory attitude towards women starts from the day they were born and this leads to legitimate the violence against them in the name of culture and tradition, for example, one of my interviewee Ms. N mentioned in the interview and I quote “Our culture always protects the men and blame women for everything.
 Women are treated differently then men in society”.
 Schech and Haggis (2000: 16), in their framework of cultural domination observed that cultural beliefs and values “make violence feel right or at least not wrong” (Galtung, 1990: 291).
-In Nasima’s case it is quite prevalent that society discriminates against women based on traditional cultural beliefs that leads a women to not getting justice in time.
+In Ms. N case it is quite prevalent that society discriminates against women based on traditional cultural beliefs that leads a women to not getting justice in time.